Maryam-Haghani/NEFFy/README.md

 #### Example
     ./neff --file=alignment.fasta --threshold=0.6 --norm=2 --is_symmetric=false --check_validation=true
-  As output, it will print the final MSA lenght, depth and Neff to the console, based on the given options.
+  As output, it will print the final MSA length, depth and Neff to the console, based on the given options.

-## 2. MSA File Conversion
+## MSA File Conversion
 The MSA file conversion allows you to convert MSA files between different supported formats. <br />
 All you need is specify the input and output files with their formats, and the tool will perform the conversion accordingly.